Blog

 Geographic targeting complexity across metro areas

 Real estate markets have different competitive dynamics, price points, and buyer behaviors in every metro area.
 National campaigns average out performance instead of optimizing for local opportunity.
-This directly impacts cost per qualified lead, making it harder to justify marketing spend to leadership.
 Long sales cycles (30-90 days for residential, 6-12 months for commercial) make attribution complex

 High-value, low-frequency conversions break optimization

 Real estate transactions are infrequent and high-value, which means small conversion sample sizes that make statistical optimization unreliable for standard performance marketing approaches.
-This directly impacts lead-to-close rate, making it harder to justify marketing spend to leadership.
 Local market dynamics require hyper-targeted strategies that national agencies struggle to execute

 Agent and consumer campaigns fight for budget

 PropTech companies often need to acquire both real estate professionals and consumers, creating dual-audience complexity where campaign strategies and budget allocation compete.
-This directly impacts average deal size, making it harder to justify marketing spend to leadership.
 Lead quality variance is extreme — most real estate leads never convert, wasting acquisition spend

 How We Help